NAU Minority Health and Health Disparities International Research Training (MHIRT) Program

 learn how to apply current scientific literature to research design, data collection, analysis and interpretation while working at an international study site.

-This year, applicants will choose from study sites in: Philippines (uncovering the links between agricultural practices and pesticide exposure), New Zealand (biomedical research topics and health identity research), Ghana (pending), and Australia (pending).
+This year, applicants will choose from study sites in the Philippines and New Zealand.
 For detailed information on the international research sites and projects visit Research Opportunities.

 departing to their international study site.
 Upon return to the